top of page

 REFLECTIONS OF MY QUEER DEATH/BIRTH RITUAL

-ABOUT: In this session, will share photos and personal experiences of attempting to metaphorically dead while she reflects on the birth/death ritual she hosted - a queer death experiment.
+ABOUT: In this session, Alex shared photos and personal experiences of attempting to metaphorically dead while she reflects on the birth/death ritual she hosted - a queer death experiment.
+Conversations around consent, boundaries, and desires play an intrinsic role in the experiment.

 This event was recorded, and can be viewed via our Information Sessions